A historic naval and military town, now much altered, situated three miles east of Greenwich

 In 1975 Woolwich acquired the UK’s first McDonald’s hamburger restaurant, which took the place of a branch of Burton’s, the tailors.

 Military use of the Royal Arsenal site ceased altogether in 1994 – the culmination of a period of decline from which Woolwich is only now recovering.
 The arsenal’s buildings were taken over by English Partnerships for the development of housing, light industry and leisure facilities.
-Royal Arsenal West has become Firepower – The Royal Artillery Museum.
-A new Greenwich Heritage Centre opened at Building 41 in 2003.

 At present, the proportion of council tenants in Woolwich is very high while owner-occupation is low but rising.
 Woolwich has been touted by some property consultants as south London’s ‘next big thing’ because of its improving transport links, the developments on the Royal Arsenal site and its selection of well-built Georgian terraces.

 As well as the transformation of the arsenal site, several other changes have taken place lately, notably in the form of improvements to key public spaces.
 The Royal Borough of Greenwich is promising much more to come over the next 20 years, especially in the vicinity of the new Crossrail station in the zone called Royal Arsenal Riverside.
+However, the borough has done nothing to prevent the departure of Firepower, which will close at the end of 2016.

 Postal district: SE18